abailly/jacobs-ladder/slides.md

 # Case Study : The Composed Method pattern

 - Reference is [Neal Ford](http://www.ibm.com/developerworks/java/library/j-eaed4/index.html)'s article
+- Apply *Composed Method* pattern and *Single Level Abstraction Principle* to standard JDBC reading problems
 - Question is: Can you compose a Composed method?
 Answer is: No, not as it is presented in the article, transactionality does not compose
 - How to compose with transactionality?
+Proposed refactoring falls short of allowing *composition of method within a transactional context*
+- Can we do better?
+Yes, using Monads to propagate transactional context

 # Natural transformations